Install on AWS EC2

 5. Log out and log back in again to pick up the new docker group permissions.

 6. To verify, run docker ps.
-You should see some output without having to run sudo
+You should see some output without having to run sudo.

-Step 5: Run RedisInsight Docker Container
+Step 5: Run Redis Insight in the Docker container

-Find the IP Address of your EC2 instances, and a launch your browser to http://<EC2 IP Address>:8001.
-You should see the Databases page of RedisInsight.
-Accept the EULA and start using RedisInsight.
+Find the IP Address of your EC2 instances and launch your browser at http://<EC2 IP Address>:5540.
+Accept the EULA and start using Redis Insight.

 Summary

-In this guide, we installed RedisInsight on an EC2 instance running Docker.
-As a next step, you should now add an ElastiCache Redis Instance and then run the memory analysis.
+In this guide, we installed Redis Insight on an AWS EC2 instance running Docker.
+As a next step, you should add an ElastiCache Redis Instance and then run the memory analysis.